dfbarrero/aiCourse/assignments/planning/airport.md

 ```
-Create a new file called *prob1.pddl* and copy the following problem description:
+Create a new file called *air-problem.pddl* and copy the following problem description:
 ```
 (define (problem air-problem)
 (:domain airport)